jewettaij/moltemplate/examples/all_atom/force_field_OPLSUA_united_atom/README.md

 ### Bloated lammps input scripts

-By default, LAMMPS input scripts prepared using moltemplate contain the entire contents of the GAFF or GAFF2 force-field, even when simulating small systems with just a few atom types.
+By default, LAMMPS input scripts prepared using moltemplate contain the entire contents of the OPLS force-field, even when simulating small systems with just a few atom types.

 This is harmless, but if you want to get rid of this extra information,